 Please read our our FAQs below before downloading our equality questionnaire.

-If you are not able to complete the questionnaire using the PDF version, for example because you use a screen reader, please contact your local licence support officer to request a Word format document.
+If you are not able to complete the questionnaire using the PDF version, for example because you use a screen reader, please contact the boat licensing team to request a Word format document.

 Wide beam boat surcharge

-If you require a wide beam boat because of a disability then you will be exempt from the wide beam licence surcharge.
+If you require a wide beam boat because of a disability then you may be exempt from the wide beam licence surcharge.

 FAQs